ministryofjustice/fala/docs/installation.md

 Install the requirements for this project

 ```
-pip install -r requirements/generated/requirements-production.txt
+pip install -r requirements/generated/requirements-dev.txt
 ```
+# Node

+Assets reside in `fala/assets-src` directory and compiled in `fala/assets` directory upon running build tasks.

+FALA uses [Gulp](http://gulpjs.com/) for build tasks.
+The following Gulp tasks are used in development:

+- `build` builds and minifies all assets and does all of the following
+- `sass` builds the SCSS and generates source maps
+- `serve` watches the files for changes and reloads the browser using [BrowserSync](http://www.browsersync.io/)

+:memo: It is also possible to use `npm run build` and `npm run serve` instead of gulp directly.

-# We cannot directly call npm install because some packages have not update how they bring in their dependencies as the
-# unauthenticated git:// no longer works see https://github.blog/2021-09-01-improving-git-protocol-security-github/#no-more-unauthenticated-git for more details
+**We cannot directly call npm install because some packages have not update how they bring in their dependencies as the unauthenticated git:// no longer works see https://github.blog/2021-09-01-improving-git-protocol-security-github/#no-more-unauthenticated-git for more details**

 Before running this command, make sure you are using the correct version of node.
 This can be changed using nvm

+The following commands will import the assets including CSS into your local environment:
 ```
 ./npm_install_wrapper.sh
 npm run build
+./manage.py collectstatic --noinput
 ```

 Create a ``local.py`` settings file from the example file: